FairRootGroup/FairSoft/legacy/README.md

 * `<path-to-source>` shall point to the cloned git repo from the previous step
 * `<path-to-build>` is a temporary directory of your choice where all of the package download, extraction, and building happens
-* `<path-to-install>` is the directory you want all the packages to be installed to

-Find more detailed information on available customization options in the [`FairSoftConfig.cmake`](../FairSoftConfig.cmake) file itself.
+Set the installation prefix and more customization options in the [`FairSoftConfig.cmake`](../FairSoftConfig.cmake) file itself.

 ### 4. CMake build/install step